|

 (60 Minutes)

-Like its predecessor, "The Haunted History of New England," a talk I have given throughout New England for the past 15 years, my new presentation, "Massachusetts' Paranormal Past," will delve into actual historical events, explore how they unfolded, and investigate the paranormal occurrences that followed.
+Building on the success of my previous talk, The Haunted History of New England, which I have presented across the region for the past 15 years, my new presentation, Massachusetts' Paranormal Past, will dive into real historical events, examine their unfolding, and explore the paranormal phenomena that followed.

 |